 What is Spark?

-Apache Spark is an open source cloud computing framework for batch and stream processing which was designed for fast in-memory data processing.
+Apache Spark is an open-source cloud computing framework for batch and stream processing which was designed for fast in-memory data processing.

-Spark is a framework and it mostly used on top of other systems.
+Spark is a framework and is mostly used on top of other systems.
 You can run Spark using its standalone cluster mode, on EC2, on Hadoop YARN, on Mesos, or on Kubernetes.
 I will tell you about the most popular build — Spark on top of the Hadoop Yarn.

-So before we go in depth of what the Apache Spark consists of, let's briefly understand the Hadoop platform and what YARN is doing there.
+So before we go in-depth of what the Apache Spark consists of, let's briefly understand the Hadoop platform and what YARN is doing there.

 The OS analogy

-On a single machine, there is a file system, it can be different: FAT32, HPFS, ext2, NFS, ZFS, etc. It is basically a system for storing and managing data.
+On a single machine, there is a file system, it can be different: FAT32, HPFS, ext2, NFS, ZFS, etc. It is a system for storing and managing data.

 When we move that concept of storage/processing parts to a cluster level and put that inside Hadoop we basically will get the same separation, the same two components.
 But the storage layer is instead of a single node file system will be HDFS — Hadoop distributed file system.
 And YARN(Yet Another Resource Negotiator) takes the role of the processing component: execution, scheduling, deciding what gets to run particular tasks and where.

 Let's take a closer look at it.

 So how the YARN works?